shenglinwh/psvro/draft-jiang-sidrops-psvro.md

 - The {{IRRedicator}} solution leverages machine learning algorithms to identify stale Route objects.
 Its goal is to enhance the consistency between IRR and RPKI, thus improving the overall accuracy of route origin validation.
 - The use of SLURM {{RFC8416}} enables ISPs to establish a local RPKI view.
 This allows for local filtering and additions based on specific requirements, contributing to a more tailored and optimized routing system.

-While rule-based validation can partially enhance the quality and reliability of current routing origins, it is important to acknowledge that inconsistencies and data inaccuracies persist, as highlighted in the measured measurements {{IRRegularities}}.
+While rule-based validation can partially enhance the quality and reliability of current routing origins, it is important to acknowledge that inconsistencies and data inaccuracies persist, as highlighted in the recent measurements {{IRRegularities}}.
 Additionally, optimizing methods in response to only partial utilization may result in inconsistent behavior of the global routing system for the same announcement.

 ## Management and Synchronization